 Difference Between LCD And LED of Mobile Phone Display

-Screen is a main common factor that we usually take into account when buying a smartphone.
-As the screen is not only the most power-consuming part of the mobile phone, but also determines the display effect of the mobile phone.
-Nowadays, most of smartphones adopt OLED screen instead of LCD screen.
-What is the difference between LCD screen and OLED screen?
-The OLED screens from different manufactures will be same?
+The screen is a main common factor that we usually take into account when buying a smartphone.
+As the screen is not only the most power-consuming part of the mobile phone but also determines the display effect of the mobile phone.
+Nowadays, most smartphones adopt an OLED screen instead of the LCD screen.
+What is the difference between an LCD screen and an OLED screen?
+The OLED screens from different manufacturers will be the same?
 Let’s find out.

 The basic knowledge of OLED and LCD: